 Background Removal (Binary)#

 Process an image and receive the cut-out PNG (with transparency) directly in the response body.
-This endpoint is ideal for servers, CLIs, and backends that want a binary image back rather than JSON/base64.
+This endpoint is built for servers, CLIs, and batch pipelines that want a binary image back rather than JSON/base64.

 When to Use This Endpoint#